Aarhus University Seal

 Seeing is believing.
-We use zebrafish as a model organism to "visualize" unsolved mysteries in biology, for example, the role of extracellular vesicles (EVs).
+We use zebrafish as a model organism to "visualize" unsolved mysteries in biology – the role of extracellular vesicles (EVs) in health and disease.
 EVs emerge as a new frontier that has the potential to redefine today's knowledge across many research areas from basic to clinical sciences.
 Our lab is where nanoscience meets zebrafish in search of new therapeutic inspirations by learning, manipulating and mimicking nature's smart biomolecular architecture, EVs.

-Our current interest centres around EV biology, for which we have just started a journey to explore their role as a cell-to-cell messenger in tissue injury, inflammation and regeneration, because they can be therapeutic targets for molecular intervention or potentially mimicked as drug delivery vehicles.
-Much is still not known about these natural nanoparticles that carry biomolecular cargoes.
-For example, by which mechanisms can extracellular vesicles find the target recipient cells via the bloodstream?
+Our current interest centres around EV biology, for which we have just started a journey to explore their role as a cell-to-cell messenger in tissue injury, inflammation and regeneration.
+Why?
+It's because EVs can be therapeutic targets for molecular intervention or potentially mimicked as "on-demand" drug delivery vehicles.
+However, much is still not known about these natural nanoparticles that carry biomolecular cargoes.
+For example, by which mechanisms can EVs find the target recipient cells via the bloodstream?
 What kind of messages are conveyed to regulate/support the recipient cells?
-With zebrafish as our little partners, we seek answers to these questions by nanoscience approaches, bioinformatics and live imaging of transgenic embryos.
+With zebrafish as our little partners, we seek answers to these questions by nanoscience approaches, genetic engineering, bioinformatics and live imaging of transgenic embryos.

 We do both basic and applied sciences.
-Apart from the fish, we strongly collaborate with nanoscientists at iNANO and health science researchers at the Department of Biomedicine to make our interdisciplinary research happen!
+Apart from the fish, we strongly collaborate with nanoscientists at iNANO and health science researchers at the Department of Biomedicine and the University Hospital to make our interdisciplinary research happen!

-Transgenic lines with a cell type-specific fluorescent protein reporter allow us to study the dynamic and interacting behaviour of cells such as macrophages and how (injected) nanoparticles are cleared from the bloodstream in a living organism.
-This power of whole-embryo bioimaging can then be combined with a high-resolution modality, transmission electron microscopy (TEM), by visualizing those biological processes at the nanoscale.
-Correlative light-electron microscopy (CLEM) is an exciting marriage of the two imaging approaches, by which we can link the fluorescent reporters (i.e. cell-type identity) to ultrastructure observed by TEM.
-The unrivalled strength of the zebrafish model is also its screening capacity that enables testing of multiple nanoformulations within a short time period. dpf, days post-fertilisation. mpi/hpi, minutes/hours post-injection (Image: Yuya Hayashi.
+Transgenic lines with a cell type-specific fluorescent protein reporter allow us to study the dynamic behaviour of cells such as macrophages and how (injected) nanoparticles are cleared from the bloodstream in a living organism.
+This intravital whole-embryo bioimaging approach can also be combined with a high-resolution modality, transmission electron microscopy (TEM), to support the real-time observations by visualizing those biological processes at the nanoscale.
+The unrivalled strength of the zebrafish model is not only for bioimaging itself, but also its screening capacity that enables testing of multiple nanoformulations within a short time period.
+Shown above is a summary of results obtained using double transgenic zebrafish embryos intravenously injected with 70 nm SiO2 nanoparticles. dpf, days post-fertilization. mpi/hpi, minutes/hours post-injection.
+(Image: Yuya Hayashi.
 Adapted from Hayashi et al. (2020) & Mohammad-Beigi et al. (2020) ACS Nano.
 Copyright 2020 American Chemical Society)

-Macrophages (magenta) with internalized nanoparticles (cyan) crawling along the inner side of blood vessels (yellow).
-Tg(fli1a:eGFP); Tg(mpeg1:mCherry) embryos at 3 dpf were injected with Pacific Blue-labelled 70 nm SiO2 nanoparticles (2 ng).
+Macrophages (magenta) with internalized nanoparticles (cyan) crawling along the inner side of blood vessels (grey).
+Tg(fli1a:EGFP); Tg(mpeg1:mCherry) embryos at 3 dpf were injected with Pacific Blue-labelled 70 nm SiO2 nanoparticles (2 ng).
 Time-lapse imaging was performed at the intervals of every 16 s for 15 min at 1-4 hpi.
-(Reprinted from Hayashi et al. (2020) ACS Nano.
+(Adapted from Hayashi et al. (2020) ACS Nano.
 Copyright 2020 American Chemical Society)

-Extracellular vesicles secreted from the yolk syncytial layer (yellow) circulate in the bloodstream and are captured by endothelial cells (grey) and macrophages (magenta).
-Eggs obtained from Tg(mpeg1:mCherry) fish were transfected with DNA plasmids by microinjection into the yolk syncytial later that is formed at 3-4 hpf.
+EVs secreted from the yolk syncytial layer (cyan) circulate in the bloodstream and are captured by endothelial cells (grey) and macrophages (magenta).
+Eggs obtained from Tg(kdrl:Hsa.HRAS-mCherry) or Tg(mpeg1:mCherry) fish were transfected with plasmid DNA by microinjection into the yolk syncytial later that is formed at 3-4 hpf.
 The caudal vein tissue of the transfected embryos at 3 dpf was imaged every minute for 30 min.
 (Movie: Yuya Hayashi)

 "Differential Nanoparticle Sequestration by Macrophages and Scavenger Endothelial Cells Visualized in Vivo in Real-Time and at Ultrastructural Resolution" by Yuya Hayashi*, Masanari Takamiya, Pia Bomholt Jensen, Isaac Ojea-Jiménez, Hélicia Claude, Claude Antony, Kasper Kjær-Sørensen, Clemens Grabher, Thomas Boesen, Douglas Gilliland, Claus Oxvig, Uwe Strähle, and Carsten Weiss.